MN Nuisance Wilflife Control

 Snakes hibernate in groups, usually in holes in the ground or in the foundations of buildings.

-Eastern Hognose Snake Timber Rattlesnake Milk Snake Northern Water Snake Smooth Green Snake Bullsnake Massasauga
+Eastern Hognose Snake Rogers Timber Rattlesnake Albertville Milk Snake Monticello Northern Water Snake Minnetonka Smooth Green Snake Bullsnake Minneapolis Massasauga Bloomington

 Eastern Hognose